 Cardholders are those who hold a regular Jay County Public Library card as a resident or reciprocal borrower, or through use of a PLAC (Public Library Access Card).
 By signing a copy of the Internet application to be kept on file, cardholders may use their regular library card number plus a PIN (personal identification number) to log on without further assistance from staff.
 Because it violates the policy requiring users to sign the Acceptable Use Policy, cardholders may not allow others to use their card number and PIN to log on.

-Guest users do not hold a Jay County Public Library card and must sign the guest log each time they wish to use the Internet computers or Wireless Internet.
-The Acceptable Use Policy is indicated on the log page.
+Guest users do not hold a Jay County Public Library card and must sign the guest log each time they wish to use the gallery computers.
+The Acceptable Use Policy is indicated on the log in page.
 Staff must issue a Guest number and password.
 Because it violates the policy requiring users to sign the Acceptable Use Policy, cardholders may not allow guests to use their card number and PIN to log on.

 JAY COUNTY PUBLIC LIBRARY INTERNET PUBLIC ACCESS POLICY

 Freedom of expression is an inalienable human right and the foundation for self-government.
 Freedom of expression encompasses the right to freedom of speech and the corollary right to receive information.
 Such rights extend to minors as well as adults.
 Libraries facilitate the exercise of these rights by providing access to information regardless of format or technology to facilitate research and education.